ErToBar2/Kinderuniversity/README.md

 # Kinderuniversity
 ## How Do Machines See and Learn?

 Built through repeated Kinderuniversiteit workshops in Belgium, this repository turns computer vision into something learners can see, test, discuss, and extend for themselves.
-The material was shaped in real sessions rather than only on paper: teachers get a clear structure, students get live feedback, and the workshop stays faithful to both scientific accuracy and hands-on curiosity.
+The material aims to build understanding in Neural Networks and Computer Vision and support teachers get a clear structure, students with a fun starting point for coding.

 For teachers, this is an easy starting point for introducing computer vision with slides, live webcam experiments, a game, and a closing quiz.
 For students, it is also a project base: they can add new detection targets, new levels, new maps, new dialogue, or even new training ideas of their own.